adelarsq/adelarsq.github.io/readme.md

 My name is Adelar da Silva Queiróz and I'm a software enginner living on Cascavel, Brazil.

-I work with mainly all things related with software (since assembly until frontend).
+I work with mainly all things related with software (since assembly until ELM).

 I love God and my family. 👶👨👩👦